Walking in a Winter Wonderland – a walk down Glastonbury high street

 A couple of doors down, we have more trees and another Father Christmas – but again, he isn’t the scarlet-clad figure with the sleigh and the ho-ho-ho.
 This one is dressed in brown, smiling benevolently amid frosty-white trees, lit with cool whites and blues and populated with cuddly woodland animals.
 It looks like an illustration from a children’s book, and I’d love to read the whole story.

-By way of contrast, the next window has nothing conventional about it at all – there may be a wreath of leaves, but they frame a seated figure of the Buddha, reflected to infinity in a circular mirror, and flanked by a pair of angles who look like they were crafted by Jacob Epstein.
+By way of contrast, the next window has nothing conventional about it at all – there may be a wreath of leaves, but they frame a seated figure of the Buddha, reflected to infinity in a circular mirror, and flanked by a pair of anglels who look like they were crafted by Jacob Epstein.
 Cascades of light and washes of colour create an ephemeral magic.

 We have reached the bottom of the high street, and turn left into the Market Place.
 Here, there’s a clothes line of colourful stockings, strung above a vast selection of crystals.
 A decorated Christmas tree sits beside geodes and ammonites, which are echoed in the signage above the shop window.